marcie-analyst/analyst_projects/R_healthcare_analysis.md

 ### Question 2: Analysis

-As we can see from the plots add in more details.
+As we can see from the plot, Medi-Cal was the largest payer type in every county.
+With more data than is provided in this dataset, it would be interesting to look into why state funded Medi-Cal is the most prevalent among the counties with the highest emergency department visits.
+I hypothesize that the general income of California would either mirror the plot ratios we see, or perhaps with how impacted the medical system in California is,the Emergency Department visits are higher due to long wait times to see a general care practitioner with Medi-Cal.

-## Question 3: In the year of 2021 what are the measures percentage?
+## Question 3: In the year of 2021 which illness has the highest percentage?

 ``` r
 q3 <- health_df %>%